Empty Sella Syndrome

 CT scan.
 This test uses X-rays and a computer to make images of your body.
 It helps find any problems.

-MRI.
+MRI of the pituitary.
 This test uses large magnets, radio waves, and a computer to make detailed images of organs and structures in your body.

 How is empty sella syndrome treated?